Bethel Heights mayor and other city officials will not face criminal charges

 BETHEL HEIGHTS, Ark.
-(KFTA) — City officials including Bethel Heights Mayor Cynthia Black will no longer face criminal charges in connection with improper wastewater disposal.
+(KNWA) — City officials including Bethel Heights Mayor Cynthia Black will no longer face criminal charges in connection with improper wastewater disposal.

 Benton County Prosecutor Nathan Smith told city officials including Black that sewage issues in the town must be fixed or they’d face criminal charges.